 - The interchange fees on credit/debit cards will be standardised across the nation for better adaptability.

 - The PayGov India payment gateway will be the largest integrated payment gateway in India to make a variety of payments, including income tax, via credit cards.
-This system will simplify the entire process of income tax payments.
+This system will simplify the entire process of income tax payments online.

 - Payment of income tax via credit card will give both the taxpayer and the government an accurate record and historical data of payments.